Urasoe, Okinawa

 Urasoe (浦添市, Urasoe-shi) is a city located in Okinawa Prefecture, Japan.
 The neighboring municipalities are Naha to the south, Ginowan to the north, and Nishihara to the east.
-As of November 2012, the city has an estimated population of 113,718 and a population density of 5,956.9 persons per km2.
+As of February 2024, the city has an estimated population of 115,518 and a population density of 6,051.2 persons per km2.
 The total area is 19.09 km2.

 United States Marine Corps base Camp Kinser is located on the city's coast.

 Etymology

 The name "Urasoe" is made up of two kanji characters.
 The first, 浦, means "a coastal area", and the second, 添, means "ruling" or "uniting".
 The name is a reference to "ruling over many areas".

+However, what appears to be an older form of this word is attested in Old Okinawan under the forms *uraosoi うらおそい and *uraosoe うらおそへ.

 Geography

 Urasoe sits to the south of Okinawa Island.
 Urasoe is rugged and hilly to the east, and the city slopes gently to the East China Sea in the west.
 Urasoe, while formerly agricultural, has become heavily urbanized due to its proximity to the prefectural capital of Naha.